mandober/rust-debrief/appendix/terminology.md

 ## Type system
 A type system is a set of rules that assigns a type property to the various value-carrying constructs of a programming language.

+## Undefined behavior
+Undefined behavior (UB) is the result of executing computer code whose behavior is not prescribed by the language specification.

 ## Value
 A value is a sequence of bits together with its interpretation.